 Traffic flow around the Project Site would be heaviest at the beginning of the work day, at lunch, and at the end of the work day.
 Deliveries and most workers would likely access the Project Site from the west on Winchester Highway and would utilize existing Terry Dunavan Road to access the proposed laydown area within the Project Site.
 Several businesses and residences are present alongside Winchester Highway, Elora Road, and John Hunter Highway in the vicinity of the Project Site.
-Some traffic to Flintville Elementary School and Flintville Junior High School on Flintville School Road would likely travel east and west on Winchester Highway and north and south on Elora Road, west of the Project Site.
+School Road would likely travel east and west on Winchester Highway and north and south on Elora Road, west of the Project Site.
 Some traffic to Huntland School on Gore Street would likely travel east and west on Elora Road and John Hunter Highway, east of the Project Site.
 Should substantial traffic congestion occur, Elora Solar would implement staggered work shifts during daylight hours to assist traffic flow near Project Site access locations.
 Implementation of such mitigation measures would minimize potential adverse impacts to traffic and transportation to negligible levels.